-The 2008 general election will be most remembered for the election of the nation's first African-American president, Barack Obama.
-However, several statewide races were also in the spotlight-- most notably, the battle over same sex marriage continued to be a salient issue in California.
-While 61 percent of the state's voters in 2000 cast their ballots in favor of Proposition 22, which would amend the state's Family Code to "only recognize marriage between a man and a woman", the California Supreme Court struck down the initiative as unconstitutional on May 16, 2008.i In less than a month's time, opponents of same sex marriage were able to get their initiative (known as Proposition 8) on to the 2008 general election ballot.
+The 2008 general election will be most remembered for the election of the nation's first African American president, Barack Obama.
+However, several statewide races were also in the spotlight-most notably, the battle over same-sex marriage continued to be a salient issue in California.
+While 61 percent of the state's voters in 2000 cast their ballots in favor of Proposition 22, which would have amended the state's Family Code to "only recognize marriage between a man and a woman," the California Supreme Court struck down the initiative as unconstitutional on May 16, 2008.
+In less than a month's time, opponents of same-sex marriage were able to get their initiative (known as Proposition 8) on the 2008 general election ballot.

 On November 4, 2008, the majority of California's voters supported a ban on same-sex marriage, 52 percent to 48 percent.
-Based on National Exit Pool (NEP) estimates, 70 percent of Blacks cast their ballot in favor of Proposition 8, while 49 percent of Whites, 53 percent of Latinos, 49 percent of Asians and 51 percent from those of another racial/ethnic identity supported a ban on gay marriage.ii In light of these results, the media reports that immediately followed the election concluded that opposition from Latino and Black voters led to the passage of Proposition 8.iii For instance, one media report notes that the "record turnout of Black and Hispanic voters...[was] instrumental in the passage of Proposition 8".^{iv} Given the historic nature of the presidential general election, Black turnout rates increased by 4 percentage points when compared to their turnout rates in 2004.
-Currently, Black are 10 percent of the California electorate.
+Based on National Election Pool (NEP) estimates, 70 percent of blacks cast their ballot in favor of Proposition 8, while 49 percent of whites, 53 percent of Latinos, 49 percent of Asians, and 51 percent from those of another racial/ethnic identity supported a ban on gay marriage.
+In light of these results, the media reports that immediately followed the election concluded that opposition from Latino and black voters led to the passage of Proposition 8.
+For instance, one media report notes that the "record turnout of black and Hispanic voters . . . [was] instrumental in the passage of Proposition 8."
+Given the historic nature of the presidential general election, black turnout rates increased by 4 percentage points when compared to their turnout rates in 2004.
+Currently, blacks are 10 percent of the California electorate.
 The share of the Latino electorate also increased from its 2004 figure, jumping from 13 to 18 percent of voters in California.
-While the existing research has found that states using ballot initiatives exhibit higher rates of turnout (Smith 2001; Tolbert, et al 2001; Tolbert 2005) than states without the initiative process, this landmark election appears to have generated the opposite effect.
+While the existing research has found that states using ballot initiatives exhibit higher rates of turnout (M. A. Smith 2001; Tolbert, Grummel, and Smith 2001; Tolbert and Smith 2005) than states without the initiative process, this landmark election appears to have generated the opposite effect.